How do mourning memories work?

 What are mourning memories, and how do they work?

 The grieving memories are also known as “saints” in some places.
-They function as small leaflets printed in graphics with a photo of the deceased and a message in honor of him.
+They function as small leaflets printed in graphics with a photo of the departed and a message in honor of him.

 Souvenirs distribute during the funeral or the seventh-day mass present as a way to honor and remember those who left.